marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/enable-and-customize-preprocessing.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: preprocessor, options, preprocessor, CPP, FPP, Conditional compilation, Preprocessing, preprocessor, include file handling

 .. _preprocessing-options:

-.. index:: preprocessor

-.. index:: options, preprocessor

-.. index:: CPP

-.. index:: FPP

-.. index:: Conditional compilation

-.. index:: Preprocessing

-.. index:: preprocessor, include file handling

 Enable and customize preprocessing
 **********************************